The Telenovela Method of Learning Spanish

 First of all, you’re going to need certain resources in order to perform the Telenovela Method: obviously, a dictionary of some sort, something to look up verb conjugations, maybe a grammar reference, stuff like that.
 I actually decided to make this a separate post for two reasons:

 - It would make this post ridiculously long if I included it here, and it’s already going to be pretty long to begin with.

 - I’ve been meaning to put together a post on my favorite Spanish-learning resources that I actually use every day anyway.

-So what you need to do is open it in another tab and read it right now, I’ve also included several instructional videos showing me demonstrating the resource in question so I really hope you like those.
+So what you need to do is open it in another tab and refer to it when you start doing the Telenovela Method.
+Note that I’ve also included several instructional videos showing me demonstrating the resource in question.
 Here it is: Spanish Learning Resources & Tools: These Are My Top 9 Most Used, Most Valuable, and Most Recommended.

 With regards to movies and TV shows: they need to have subtitles (preferably Spanish) and/or you need a transcript of what was said.
 For music, get the lyrics from sites like AZLyrics or similar (just google “[song name] lyrics”).
 For books, you want to actually have two copies of the book: the Spanish version and the English version (that way we’ve got a perfect contextual translation of the Spanish: sneaky, huh?).
 For newspapers and magazines and such we can just use Google Translate to translate the whole website for us into English which will give us our translation to work off of.